jpcasas/ibm-maven-plugin/README.md

 # ibm-maven-plugin

 # About
-This plugin aims to help the developpers with developement goals like:
+This plugin aims to help the developpers with goals like:

-* Creates mq scripts from flows (search in all flows MQ Objects in order to create the scripts)
+* Creates mq scripts from flows (search in all flows MQ Objects to create mq scripts)
-* Creates a jenkins pipelines (soon more)
 * Creates a basic documentation
 * Easy integration and installation into the toolkit